0xnehasingh/Homing/README.md

 The architecture of the platform is based on:

 - Two smart contracts:
-  - HouseformManager: the main contract that handles the different phases of projects lifecycle
+  - HomingManager: the main contract that handles the different phases of projects lifecycle
-  - HouseformShare: a NFT contract that comply with KIP37 NFT standard and represents projects shares
+  - HomingShare: a NFT contract that comply with KIP37 NFT standard and represents projects shares
 - A web application made with nextjs and wagmi libraries to interact with the smart contracts deployed on klaytn testnet.

 ## Useful links